PhotonVision/photonvision/docs/source/docs/installation/wiring.md

 We recommend users use the [SnakeEyes Pi Hat](https://www.playingwithfusion.com/productview.php?pdid=133) as it provides passive power over ethernet (POE) and other useful features to simplify wiring and make your life easier.
 :::

-### Recommended: Coprocessor with Passive POE (Gloworm, Pi with SnakeEyes, Limelight)
+### Recommended: Coprocessor with Passive POE (Pi with SnakeEyes and Limelight)

 1. Plug the [passive POE injector](https://www.revrobotics.com/rev-11-1210/) into the coprocessor and wire it to PDP/PDH (NOT the VRM).
 2. Add a breaker to relevant slot in your PDP/PDH
-3. Run an ethernet cable from the passive POE injector to your network switch / radio (we *STRONGLY* recommend the usage of a network switch, see the [networking](networking.md) section for more info.)
+3. Run an ethernet cable from the passive POE injector to your network switch / radio (we _STRONGLY_ recommend the usage of a network switch, see the [networking](networking.md) section for more info.)

 ### Coprocessor without Passive POE